WICG/pending-beacon/docs/fetch-later-api.md

 ### Constraints

 * A deferred fetch request body, if exists, has to be a byte sequence.
 Streaming requests are not allowed.
 * A new permissions policy `deferred-fetch` is defined to control the feature availability and to delegate request quota.
-See [Permissions Policy and Quota](#permissions-policy-and-quota).
+See [Quota and permissions policy](#quota-and-permissions-policy).

 ## Key scenarios